mrc-ide/packit/docs/auth.md

 `GithubAPILoginService` class.

 ### Auth configuration in Packit
-Configuration relevant to auth can be found in both `config.properties` (custom Packit config) and `application.properties` (Spring Boot configuration).
+Configuration relevant to auth can be found in both `application.properties` (custom Packit config) and `application.properties`
+(Spring Boot configuration).
 Development versions of both files can be found in `api/app/src/main/resources`.

-Relevant `config.properties` values:
+Relevant `application.properties` values:
 - `auth.basic.secret` Secret used to encode and decode JWT tokens
 - `auth.oauth2.redirect.url` The front end API Packit url to redirect to on successful user authentication - this should be of form `[FRONT END BASE URL}/redirect`